Open questions

 confirmation-depth threshold.
 Label 309 makes this a verifier policy, not a

 normative MUST.
-The standard defines the machine-readable surface — a pending
+The standard defines the machine-readable surface — a transaction

 Verification.